HALF PRICE BATTERY REPLACEMENT

 Outer Screen (associated with the iPhone digitizer, glass, or the touchscreen) problem symptoms include:

-Your iPhone’s LCD will likely need to be replaced if you experience of the following:
+Your iPhone’s LCD will likely need to be replaced if you experience

 For any of the above, your screen assembly needs to be replaced.
 Bring your iPhone to The TechKnow Space and let our expert technicians replace the screen within an hour.